 It capped an astonishing 12 months for the SNP leader and followed a dramatic turnaround in his political career.
+Less than six months after his party claimed an historic victory in the Scottish Parliament elections, First Minister Alex Salmond was last night named Scottish Politician of the Year.

 Mr Salmond was joined by Prime Minister Gordon Brown, who was named Best Scot at Westminster, as the big winners at a gala awards ceremony in Edinburgh, organised by The Herald.